 n : Prints out the numeric user id and group id

 h : Print the sizes in human readable format.

-This will print out all relevant information about the file, but usually is not very human readable in its format.
+The above command will print out all relevant metadata information about the file, but usually is not very human readable in its format.
 As long as you know what information is printed in each column it should work just fine.